 - You can create a spreadsheet of these definitions by selecting the Save Column Definitions…button at the bottom of the screen.
 By selecting this button, you will be able to save this information, as a .csv file, to your computer or network drive for future reference.

 - If you clicked the Save Column Definitions button, a pop-up window will appear.
 Enter the name of your file or accept the default name provided by Salsa CRM.
 In addition, if you want to replace the empty spaces in the column headings with underscores, click to add a check-mark to select Replace spaces in column headers with underscores.
 Typically, underscores are used if you are creating a sample file that will be used to integrate with a web form.

 - The file may be saved to your Downloads folder.
 Depending on your browser, you may (as shown in the video above) open the file from the preview bar at the bottom of your browser.
 IMPORTANT TO NOTE: The Sample File you created contains all of the Salsa CRM recognized column headers, based on your database, that are available to use when importing information.
 The column descriptions are available on the color-coded mid-section of the Advanced Import screen.

 - When you are importing constituent information only, make sure you do not have any donation or gift-related columns in the import file.
-When populating the file that you are going to import into Salsa CRM, each unique constituent record may have an Import ID.
+When populating the file that you are going to import into Salsa CRM, each unique constituent record may have an Import ID but is not required.
 Typically, this is the Source ID issued by the vendor (i.e. Jenzabar), but it is not the Constituent ID.
-TIP: If you are importing a file that you have created manually and not from a vendor such as Jenzabar, it is not necessary to create Import IDs.
+If you are importing a file that you have created manually and not from a vendor such as Jenzabar, it is not necessary to create Import IDs.

 - DATE ENTRY: We highly recommend that you use on the listed formats with the complete four digit year, especially if any of the dates you are importing are prior to the year 2000.
 Advanced Import supports the following common date formats for all date fields: